What is the new valuation process?

 Valuations will now take place every year (annually), rather than every second year.
 The annual valuations are provided to Council each year by the Valuer-General to use for rating purposes.
 Council then sends a formal valuation and rate notice to each ratepayer.
 The relevant date of the valuation now becomes the 1 January each year.

-How are properties valued?
+How are Properties Valued?

 The valuer then builds a profile of value levels for different locations and property types, guided by market sales and rental evidence.
 This information is then applied to individual properties, taking into account the different characteristics of each property.

-How valuations affect your rates
+How do valuations affect your rates?

 In certain circumstances, valuations must be performed between general valuations.
 These are known as supplementary valuations.

 Supplementary valuations are required, for example, when properties are:

 - Physically changed (alterations, new construction or demolitions)

 Supplementary valuations bring the value of affected property into line with the general valuation of other properties within the municipality.
 Values are assessed at the date of the general valuation currently in use.